 The tournament and common deck type databases will be manually populated due to the data only existing on web pages.
 In the future, an HTML parser could be created via the BeautifulSoup3 Python library to automatically populate these databases.

-The site will be styled using the AngularJS4 library, to add style and tabs to the website, as well as a custom theme created using assets from Magic’s fan site kit5.
+The site will usethe AngularJS4 library, to add style and tabs, as well as a custom theme created using assets from Magic’s fan site kit5.

 The homepage (see Figure 1) will consist of the getting started guide, which explains the basics of Magic the Gathering.
 It will also link to useful resources and explain how to best use the site.